 The state should prioritize solar in urban areas with incentives and tax credits.

-The PSC should consider revisions to the RPS to encourage more solar through SRECs and more ambitious carveouts.
+The legislature should consider revisions to the RPS to encourage more solar through SRECs and more ambitious carveouts.
 SRECs should incentivize projects on developed sites and limit use for projects on sensitive lands.
+The legislature should also end the practice of allowing non-solar renewable energy electronic certificates without the purchase of the generation to fulfill the state’s RPS requirements by a date certain.

-Rapidly accelerate the transition to heat pumps in buildings
+Rapidly accelerate the transition to fully electrified, efficient buildings

-The General Assembly should authorize MDE to develop a zero-emissions standard for space heating and water heating equipment with the goal of achieving a structured phaseout of non-essential emissions-producing equipment by 2030.
+The General Assembly should authorize MDE to develop a zero-emissions standard for space heating and water heating equipment, with the goal of achieving a structured phaseout of non-essential emissions-producing equipment by 2030.
 This would be the enforcement mechanism to achieve the MCCC’s Building Energy Transition Plan recommendation for 50% of residential heating systems, cooling systems, and water heater sales to be heat pumps by 2025, reaching 95 percent by 2030.
 Incentives provided through the Inflation Reduction Act, EmPOWER, and other incentive programs should cover all or most of the cost of retrofitting an existing building with heat pump systems.
 MDE’s Building Energy Transition Implementation Task Force should evaluate what, if any, additional state support would be required to cover retrofit costs.

+New buildings should be required to be all-electric with gas connections disallowed after January 1, 2024 for residential buildings and January 1, 2025 for commercial buildings.

+The General Assembly should ensure by law that landlords allow access to rental properties for weatherization and electrification and for related audits.

+DHCD should commission a study on the infrastructure (technical training, materials, equipment, standards, etc.) that would be needed to make passive house and passive building standards the norm in Maryland; the study would also address the monetary costs and benefits, including lower utility costs, and higher resilience.

 The General Assembly should address the Public Service Commission’s (PSC) recommendations in "Recommendations on the Future of EmPOWER Maryland" to adjust the EmPOWER program to work toward achieving greater GHG reductions.
 The MCCC endorses the PSC's recommendations including: